manudelu/AI_DroneSwarm/README.md

 ```
 `Note1`: The (X,Y) coordinates are chosen wrt where the player start is placed: cell (0,0) in our case.

-`Note2`: You can modify the `settings.json` to set the `ViewMode` to `Manual` if you wish to control the camera manually (use wasd and arrows) during the simulaion.
+`Note2`: You can modify the `settings.json` to set the `ViewMode` to `Manual` if you wish to control the camera manually (by using WASD and arrows) during the simulaion.
 Otherwise, it will be fixed to follow Drone1.
 To do this, update the `ViewMode` setting as follows:
 ```
 "ViewMode": "Manual"
 ```